-Laser therapy can be used to support a range of conventional treatments including periodontal and endodontic (root treatment) therapies.
-It also allows us to offer some additional beneficial treatments such as pain relief therapy, aphthous ulcers, cold sores, wound treatment, gag reflex relief and advanced photothermal periodontal (gum) treatments.
+Laser therapy can be used to support a range of conventional treatments.
+It also allows us to offer some additional beneficial treatments such as pain relief therapy, aphthous ulcers, cold sores, wound treatment and gag reflex relief.

 However one of the main areas we have found it invaluable is in soft tissue management.
 Instead of using a scalpel we use a laser.
 It makes the management of painful wisdom teeth much more effective.
 It means we can more easily avoid the need for extractions of these troublesome teeth.

 We really don’t know how we managed without it before.
 It is gentle and precise, there is no bleeding and our patients report absolutely minimal discomfort even after quite extensive treatment.

 When it comes to cosmetic dentistry and smile makeovers the laser is totally invaluable.
 We are now able to quickly, gently and precisely contour the gum, framing your teeth so it is symmetrical.
 If the gum is uneven around a tooth, gum contouring can smooth and balance the way your tooth and gum look.
 The procedure produces a consistent, even harmonious gum line that is aesthetically pleasing.